Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryTotalDepositedRequest"></a>

 ### QueryTotalDepositedRequest
-QueryTotalDepositedParams is the params for a filtered total deposited coins query
+QueryTotalDepositedRequest is the request type for the Query/TotalDeposited RPC method.

 | Field | Type | Label | Description |